One of the MOST CONSISTENT messages I receive AS AN AIP MENTOR and COACH – over and over again – is how THE AIP helps you make intentional choices.

 If you are an over-thinker, like me – one easy strategy to break out of your head and stop the worrying is to simply drop into your heart.
 It’s a good way to start the process of making more intentional choices.

-As you rest your attention on your heart area, see what you discover there.
+As you rest your attention in your heart area, see what you discover there.
 When your rational thoughts or (perhaps not so rational) emotions pull you away, just bring your energy back to your heart.

 Even setting the conscious intention to rest more in your heart can shift the way you are perceiving the world.
+You will find the act of practising this simple creative visualisation causes a change in your perspective.

-Want some more help with being more intentional?
+Want some help with being more intentional?